divio/aldryn-categories/README.md

 4. django-parler v1.2.1+

-## Usage
+## Installation & Usage

-To use Aldryn Categories, install the package (currently, only available from its GitHub repository) with:
+To use Aldryn Categories, install the package with either:

+	`pip install aldryn-categories`

+Or directly from the GitHub repository with:

 	`pip install https://github.com/aldryn/aldryn-categories/archive/master.zip`